lukeleppan/obsidian-discordrpc/README.md

 - Toggle whether or not to show **Current File Name**
 - Toggle whether or not to show the current file **extension**
+- Add folders to be excluded from showing their notes as the **Current File Name**
+  - A file can still be shown if the folder is excluded by setting `discord: true` in the file's frontmatter.

 #### Time Settings